 This is often mistaken for depression, stress, fatigue, being run down, and the feeling “I don’t know what to do with my life”.
 Life becomes a struggle, full of routine and boredom.

-The creative side that you thought was not that important, something that you’d resurrect one day when you have the time, turns out to be absolutely vital to your survival.
+The creative side, that you thought was not that important, something you’d resurrect one day when you have the time, turns out to be absolutely vital to your survival.

 I’m Not Creative

-I can’t tell you how many times I have heard someone tell me categorically that they are not creative and then by the end of the first session of one of the groups I run, I can see the seeds of creativity in them – creativity they don’t see or believe they have.
+I can’t tell you how many times I have heard someone tell me categorically that they are not creative.
+And then by the end of the session, I can see the seeds of creativity in them.
+The creativity they don’t see or believe they have.